Robbie Tripp: Career

 In 2014, Tripp and his wife Sarah were married and later moved to San Francisco to pursue careers as content creators and influencers.
 He spent his early career as a writer and public speaker, most notably contributing to Entrepreneur and The Huffington Post.
 He is the author of Create Rebellion (2015).
 Tripp gave a TEDx talk about the Millennial generation at the inaugural TEDxSalinas event.

 Robbie Tripp's Instagram tribute to his wife received international attention in 2017, garnering polarizing reactions and wide-ranging conversations online on the topic of body positivity.
 The viral post received significant media coverage worldwide as it became a trending topic across social media platforms, eventually becoming known as the "I love my curvy wife" post that pioneered the "wife guy" phenomenon online.

-In 2023, Tripp founded Desert Money Media, Inc., a media and production company that creates and distributes music and creative content for independent artists and creators.
+In 2023, Tripp founded Desert Money Media, Inc., a media and production company that creates and distributes his music and creative content.